jedimatt42/tipi/services/LOW_LEVEL_TESTING.md

 At the '?' prompt enter the cru command: 'C1000' and press enter. then enter '1', and '.', the transcript will look like:
+(you might want C1100 or whatever crubase your TIPI is set to)

 ```
 ?C1000